 Exactly, exactly.
 You know, so, when you get that going, you start to see this momentum, and it’s just it creates a different energy in a different light.
-And in the, in the eyes of everybody working and I think that’s the thing you know, what drives me really is that, you know, when you’ve got a business owner in team with great vision, and they got clarity, where they going, they’ve become a fantastic place to work, they become a fantastic place for them to lead.
+And in the, in the eyes of everybody working and I think that’s the thing you know, what drives me really is that you know, when you’ve got a business owner in a team with great vision, and they got clarity, where they going, they’ve become a fantastic place to work, they become a fantastic place for them to lead.
 They become a fantastic business for others to do business with.
 And they become just a wonderful pillar in the community.
 And I think the more those businesses we have those what excites me about getting out of bed in the morning

 Jackie Campbell 19:54

 You’ve been listening to Justin Davies from Emergination, a company that can really take your business, work with you on what you need to do on your vision, your strategy and make it your reality.

 You can listen to the podcasts below: